bgrantBoards/eat-avoid-eat/notes.md

 ### Pressing issues

-- Player motion using mouse
+- **Player motion using mouse.** we are currently drawing all objects and filling the scree white
-- Eating
+- **Eating**
-- Growth
+- **Growth**
-- Respawns
+- **Respawns**

 We now have a baby-game

 ### The goal

-- AI movement
+- **fix the frame rate stuff**
-- AI response
+- **AI movement/response**
+  - Make it impossible to go out of bounds
+  - The player will have to corner the small, fast fish
-- Graphics
+- player1 death/game over
+- bigger you are, the more you require to grow
+- spawn predators further away
 - Win/lose screen

 we now have a kids game

 ### Extra

+- Graphics
+  - Color by size
+  - Drawing images
+  - maybe pixel art style?
 - Obstacles
 - AI behavior diversity
 - Increasing difficulty
 - Different player models

+we now have a sick game